African youth leaders are latest global encounter for campus community

 A revitalized partnership between Saint Michael’s College and the Vermont Council on World Affairs this year is encouraging more global encounters on campus, most recently a group of 15 French-speaking visitors from 13 countries in Africa, ranging in age from 18 to 40 years old.

-Jeffrey Ayres, director of the College’s Center for Global Engagement (CGE), said Saint Michael’s has been hosting the recent group, in collaboration with the Council, from February 19 through March 3.
+Jeffrey Ayres, director of the College’s Institute for Global Engagement (CGE), said Saint Michael’s has been hosting the recent group, in collaboration with the Council, from February 19 through March 3.
 Known as the Pan-African Youth Leadership Program Alumni All-Stars, the group is part of a U.S. State Department program to promote such exchanges, with funding from the U.S. Bureau of Education and Cultural Affairs, he said.

 The group’s name reflects that all the members had previous experiences in their younger years visiting the U.S. through similar exchange programs.
 This time around, they will be in the U.S. for three weeks of intensive leadership training and development, including this stretch being based and housed on the Saint Michael’s campus.